AGRINFO AGRINFO logo

 The proposal for a legislative framework for sustainable food systems was initially presented as one of the flagship initiatives of the Farm to Fork Strategy.
 As well as pursuing specific sustainability-related goals, this law would aim to mainstream sustainability in all the EU's policies, which would require a new legal framework for all future food policy and legislation.
 The framework was also expected to contain (among others) definitions of sustainability, principles on labelling requirements for food products, and minimum criteria for sustainable public procurement of food.
 However, work on this initiative has not progressed as originally planned.

-Directive on Corporate Sustainability Reporting
+Corporate Sustainability Reporting Directive (CSRD)

 The specific information that must be presented by companies is set out in European Sustainability Reporting Standards (Regulation 2023/2772).
 These standards aim to ensure that all companies provide reliable and consistent data which allows stakeholders to compare their sustainability performance.

-Directive on Corporate Sustainability Due Diligence
+Corporate Sustainability Due Diligence Directive (CS3D)

-This Directive aims to foster sustainable and responsible corporate behaviour throughout global value chains.
-EU companies with more than 1,000 employees and a turnover above €450 million, and non-EU companies with a net turnover above €450 million within the EU, will be required to identify and, where necessary, prevent, end, or mitigate adverse impacts of their activities on human rights (such as child labour and exploitation of workers) and on the environment (such as pollution and biodiversity loss).
+Directive 2024/1760 (the CS3D) aims to foster sustainable and responsible corporate behaviour throughout global value chains.
+Large companies operating in the EU are required to identify and, where necessary, prevent, end, or mitigate adverse impacts of their activities on human rights (such as child labour and exploitation of workers) and on the environment (such as pollution and biodiversity loss).
+As of now, this applies to EU companies with more than 1,000 employees and a turnover above €450 million, and non-EU companies with a net turnover above €450 million within the EU.

-The due diligence obligations will apply from mid-2027 to mid-2029, depending on the size of the company.
+Timeline: Directive 2024/1760 was published in July 2024 and will apply from mid-2027 to mid-2029, depending on the size of the company.

-Revision of EU marketing standards on fruit and vegetables, honey/fruit juices and jams, poultry, olive oil, the hop sector, and eggs
+Revision of EU marketing standards on fruit and vegetables, honey/ fruit juices and jams, poultry, olive oil, the hop sector, and eggs

 EU marketing standards help to improve the quality of products, provide consumers with adequate and transparent information, and improve financial returns to growers by reducing false claims and unfair competition.
 Some current standards are now becoming outdated and may hinder efforts to make food systems more efficient and sustainable.
-These proposals aim to update the existing standards to encourage the supply of more sustainable products and simplify current legislation.
+These proposals aim to update the existing marketing standards to encourage the supply of more sustainable products and simplify current legislation.
 The revision of the standards also seeks to address sustainability issues such as food waste.

 EU Deforestation Regulation (EUDR)